PalisadoesFoundation/pattoo/docs/cli.rst

 .. code-block:: text

-  $ bin/pattoo_cli.py create agent_group --description "Stock Market Agents"
+  $ bin/pattoo_cli.py create agent_group --name "Stock Market Agents"

 In this case we create a new ``agent`` group with the name "Stock Market Agents"